ilvokhin/blog/posts/hello-world/hello-world.md

 simple, with a focus on the content itself.
 Luckily, I found Herman Martinus [Bear Blog][6].
 It looks quite similar to what I want to have at the beginning (see Telegra.ph text example [here][7]).
-I used Bear Blog Cascading Style Sheets as a starting point, made couple of "improvements" here and there, removed things I don't understand and voilà.
+I used Bear Blog Cascading Style Sheets as a starting point, made a couple of "improvements" here and there, removed things I don't understand and voilà.

 The last thing I added was a feature to fire up a web server on localhost with